 Current projects include:

-- Farmart farming cooperatives: Inspired by the recent sale of some local organic farms, Co-Canberra is developing models for ensuring the succession of organic farms can run smoothly, transferring the ownership from the existing farmer to a farming Co-operative which is owned in common by the farmers and the customers.
-Providing a secure place for farmers to collaborate, brining in young farmers and developing the art of farming to fully utilise our ecological inheritance in a productive, multi enterprise whole farm system.
+Inspired by the sale of some local organic farms, Co-Canberra is developing models for ensuring the succession of organic farms can run smoothly, transferring the ownership from the existing farmer to a farming Co-operative which is owned and controlled in common by the farmers and the customers.
+Providing a secure place for farmers to collaborate, bringing in young farmers and developing the art of farming to fully utilise our ecological inheritance in a productive, multi enterprise whole farm system.
 This Project is collaborating with the Organic and Regenerative Investment Cooperative (ORIcoop).